-MRI
+MRI scan

 A magnetic resonance imaging (MRI) scan uses radio waves and powerful magnets to take pictures of the inside of the body.
 It does not use x-rays.
-Tell your doctor if you have any metal in your body.
+Because of the very strong magnets used in the MRI machine, tell the technologist if you have any metal in your body.
 During the test, you will likely be asked to hold your breath for 10 to 20 seconds as the technician collects the images.
-Tell your doctor if you tend to have claustrophobia.
+Contrast is often used.